vmummer/cp-waf-demo/README.md

  This is an enhancement to Stuart Green's simple docker-compose environment for deploy a Check Point WAF embedded nano-agent demo.
 The enhancement allows for running on Windows WSL if required or any current standard linux distribution.
 It also includes an additional Client Host for traffic generations of good and bad web and API traffic.

-The deployment includes four containers, Check Point combined WAF and Nginx container, tester host with traffic generators, OWASP JuiceShop app and Vampi Api Test Host.
+The deployment includes four containers, Check Point combined WAF and Nginx container(combined), tester host with traffic generators, OWASP JuiceShop app and Vampi Api Test Host.
- This was based off of Stuart Green's work
+ This was based off of Stuart Green's work.

 You will have two ways to access the Juice Store Web Site:
 * Port 80: Protected by AppSec